Joao-M-Almeida/ML-Tutorial/PresentationPlan.md

 ## Logistic Regression:

-As you know naming things is one of the hardest problems in computer science and someone chose an awful name for this algorithm, because the Logistic Regression doesn't do Regression but classification.
+As you know naming things is one of the hardest problems in computer science and logistic regression has a very confusing name, because it is not a Regression algorithm but  classification.

 __Run the algorithm__